Gerrard has taste for success - Carragher

 Last updated on .From the section Rangers

-With the Old Firm game lurching into view, it remains to be seen whether or not Rangers manager Steven Gerrard will take up his usual spot in the Ibrox home dugout.
+With the Old Firm game lurching into view, it remains to be seen whether Rangers manager Steven Gerrard will take up his usual spot in the Ibrox home dugout.

-The Scottish Premiership winning boss did not travel with his side as they squeaked by Alashkert in the Europa League play-offs on Thursday following a Covid-19 outbreak at the club.
+The Scottish Premiership-winning boss did not travel with his side as they squeaked by Alashkert in the Europa League play-offs on Thursday following a Covid-19 outbreak at the club.
 Instead, with two sleeps to go, his whereabouts on Sunday morning remain shrouded in ambiguity.

-Yet, according to former club and international team-mate Jamie Carragher, he is clear that Gerrard's position at the heart of the Glasgow derby battle will be one the former Anfield hero will be occupying for many more seasons to come.
+Yet, according to former Liverpool and England team-mate Jamie Carragher, Gerrard will be occupying a position at the heart of the Glasgow derby battle for many more seasons to come.

 "He's had it with the European nights, but Stevie has got the taste for Rangers now and Glasgow," Carragher told BBC Scotland.